SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 We look at each other shocked.

-Moments later we both blush.
+Moments later, we both blush.

 I slowly pull her closer, staring into her beautiful eyes.